The prime factorization numbering system

 Introduction:

 Within the realm of mathematical systems and numerical representation, I have invented a method to represent numbers using their prime factorization.
 This invention is none other than the Prime Factorization Numbering System, a creation born from a comprehensive study of various numerical systems.
-In this page, we will explore how this system functions, its practical applications, and its potential for expansion by incorporating additional prime numbers into the symbol set.
+In this page I will explain how it works and every extra feature it has.

 The representation of the basic primes: